swapnilbamble1438/VotingApp/README.md

 ### It is SpringBoot Project.
 Build in Spring Tool Suite.
 ## It is a Voting Application.

+### Application Features:
-User can vote the Candidate, and Admin has the permission to see the vote details
+- User can vote the Candidate.
+- Admin has the permission to see the vote details, manage Voters and Candidates votes.

 ### Technology used in this Project:
 - i) Thymeleaf,CSS : designing page layout.